FULLBL00M/Nodejs-Twitter-Bot/README.md

 3. Set up a free service ([Uptime Robot](https://uptimerobot.com/), [cron-job.org](https://cron-job.org/en/), or [others](https://www.google.com/search?q=free+web+cron)) to wake up your bot every 25+ minutes and tweet.
 Use `https://YOURPROJECTNAME.glitch.me/tweet` as a URL to which to send the HTTP request.

-Also, check out this [guide](https://botwiki.org/tutorials/importing-github-glitch/) where I attempt to adapt the original code for this bot so that it runs on Glitch.
+Also, check out [this tutorial](https://botwiki.org/tutorials/random-image-tweet/) and [this guide](https://botwiki.org/tutorials/importing-github-glitch/) where I attempt to adapt the original code for this bot so that it runs on Glitch.